Make-School-Courses/FEW-1.2-JavaScript-Foundations/Assignments/Assignment-1-Break-Out.md

 This assignment includes a wide range of all features of the JavaScript language.
 Including functions, variables, arrays, objects, and if-else, and loops.

+**Understanding the concepts used in this project will take you a long way to being able to understand and answer technical questions at interviews.**

 Besides basic JS included in the tutorial, you will update everything to modern JavaScript syntax and restructure the code using OOP techniques.

 Last you'll implement a build system and apply modern coding best practice to the project.